-Gili Trawangan, one of the Gili islands, is a popular side trip from Bali for backpackers seeking scuba diving, beaches and parties.
-Its laid-back vibe is so captivating, you may come for a few days and end up staying for a fortnight.
-Here is the best guide to Gili Trawangan beach for backpackers.
+Gili Trawangan, one of the Gili islands, is a popular side trip from Bali for people seeking scuba diving, beaches and parties.
+I love it so much, I’ve gone there twice within a year to chill out, while exploring Bali.
+And I’m not alone – according to Google, the Gili Islands were the top trending travel destination in 2024 by travel lovers in the U.S. The laid-back vibe is so captivating, you may come for a few days and end up staying for a fortnight.
+Here are the best things to do at Gili Trawangan.

-The main port area has an attractive white sand beach.
-These days, long boats fight for space along this strip, as an increasing number of backpackers are drawn to Gili Trawangan, known as Gili T for short.
+You’ll arrive at the main port area, which has an attractive white sand beach.
+These days, long boats fight for space along this strip, as an increasing number of people are drawn to Gili Trawangan, known as Gili T for short.

 If you have a return ticket, be sure to keep all parts of your tickets and make a note of the boat company named on it.
 Visit the company’s ticket office at least two days before you depart Gili T, to make sure you have a seat on your preferred date, as they get booked up quickly.